chagara/ansible-stuff/README.md

 # ansible-stuff

-this is a list of stuff that I learning during learning of ansible.
+this is a list of stuff I learned during my ansible studies